WeblateOrg/weblate/docs/admin/deployments.rst

 .. note::

     Upgrades across 3.0 are not supported by Weblate.
-If you are on 2.x series and want to upgrade to 3.x, first upgrade to lastest 3.0.1-x (at time of writing this it is ``3.0.1-6``) image which will do the migration and then continue in upgrading to newer versions.
+If you are on 2.x series and want to upgrade to 3.x, first upgrade to latest 3.0.1-x (at time of writing this it is ``3.0.1-6``) image which will do the migration and then continue in upgrading to newer versions.